 This table describes the fees and expenses that you may pay if you buy and hold Shares of the Portfolio.
 Owners of variable insurance contracts that invest in the Shares should refer to the variable insurance contract prospectus for a description of fees and expenses, as the following table and examples do not reflect deductions at the separate account level or contract level for any charges that may be incurred under a contract.
 Inclusion of these charges would increase the fees and expenses described below.

 ANNUAL FUND OPERATING EXPENSES

 (expenses that you pay each year as a percentage of the value of your investment)

-Management Fees (1) 0.74%
+Management Fees (may adjust up or down) 0.51%

-Other Expenses 0.10%
+Other Expenses 0.09%

-Total Annual Fund Operating Expenses 0.84%
+Total Annual Fund Operating Expenses 0.60%